ros2/ros2_documentation/source/Tutorials/Cross-compilation.rst

 .. note:: You can find more information on the CMake `documentation <https://cmake.org/cmake/help/latest/manual/cmake-toolchains.7.html>`__ page.

-When dowloading the ROS2 source code, a generic toolchain-file is available in the repository `ros2/cross_compile/cmake-toolchains <https://github.com/ros2/cross_compile>`__ which can be downloaded separately.
+When downloading the ROS2 source code, a generic toolchain-file is available in the repository `ros-tooling/cross_compile/cmake-toolchains <https://github.com/ros-tooling/cross_compile>`__ which can be downloaded separately.
 Further examples on using it can be found on the `Cross-compiling examples for Arm`_ section.

 Target file-system
 ^^^^^^^^^^^^^^^^^^